Written by Scribendi

 10. Vilma Iris

-An "internationally renowned book blogger and USA Today blog columnist," Vilma Iris Gonzalez shares book reviews, recent favorites, audiobook recommendations, and author interviews with her following—all with a dash of lifestyle inspiration and a modern aesthetic.
+An "internationally renowned book blogger and USA Today blog columnist," Vilma Iris Gonzalez shares book reviews, recent favorites, audiobook recommendations, and author interviews with her following—all with a modern aesthetic and a dash of lifestyle inspiration.

 11. Jane Friedman